slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me."
 -- Ralph Waldo Emerson*

-Reading train your model of the world.
+Reading trains your model of the world.
 Even if you forget most, its effect persists.

 > *"A book is less important for what it says than for what it makes you think."
 -- Louis L’amour*